rapind/togproof/README.md

     $ rake grokphoto:init
     $ bundle

 Then edit these files with your own settings.
-Everything you need to change is marked with "change_me" along with instructions if necessary:
+Everything you need to change is marked with TODO along with instructions if necessary:

 *  config/database.yml
 *  config/heroku.yml
 *  config/initializers/devise.rb
 *  config/initializers/secret_token.rb
 *  config/initializers/session_store.rb

 Then initialize the database and start the server:

     $ rake db:create